IMAT a.y. 22-2304/07/2019

-Call to partecipate to 2020-21 A.Y.
-IMAT test: open from the 1st of July to 15:00 (italian time) of the 23th of July 2020.
+Call to partecipate to 2022-23 A.Y.
+IMAT test: open from the 1st of July to 15:00 (italian time) of the 22th of July 2022.

-IMAT admission test is scheduled to take place on September 10th 2020 in several places around the world.
+IMAT admission test is scheduled to take place on September 13th 2022 in several places around the world.

 The International Medical Admissions Test (IMAT) is a 100 minute subject-specific admissions test for applicants to medicine and surgery courses. the Italian Ministry of Higher Education and Research (MIUR), together with Cambridge Assessment develop and deliver the English language version of the Italian admissions test already used for entry to courses taught in Italian.
-IMAT is used by seven state universities.
+IMAT is used by any state universities.

 You can take the test at one of the international medical schools that require IMAT (the one that you select as your first choice) OR at one of the many authorised test centres around the world.
 You will be able to find a list of test centres on the IMAT website nearer the test date: admissionstesting.org/imat .
 You can download free past papers and the test specification from the IMAT website.
 These will help you to become familiar with the test format, question style and timing: admissionstesting.org/imat-prep

 At CINECA, the responsible office of the MIUR will authorize CAMBRIDGE ASSESSMENT, subject to compliance with the procedures set forth in this call, the computerized checking of answers provided by candidates in the test and the following automatic determination of the relevant score.
 CAMBRIDGE ASSESSMENT determines the score of each candidate and transmits the results to CINECA through a site specifically designed for this purpose.

 The test does not require a lot of extra study as it is a test of skills and knowledge that learners are expected to have already.